Code-Institute-Submissions/interactive-frontend-development-milestone-project-11/README.md

 8. W3C CSS Validator was used to validate the style.css file.
 9. W3C Markup Validator was used to validate the following files: index.html.
 10. HTML Formatter was used to format the following files: index.html.
+11. jQuery was also used.

 ## Credit
 - Thanks to Reuben Ferrante for advising as mentor on this project.
 - The code used in the construction of the navbar was obtained from the Code Institute "Whiskey Drop" tutorials.
-- The code used to style the social links in the footer of all the webpages, came from Code Institute's mini-bootstrap (resume project) tutorial.
-- The inspiration for and part of the code used for the timeline/navigation feature in the footer came from Code Institute's mini-bootstrap (resume project) tutorial.
-- The css code structure for the jumbotron and contact form buttons were modelled on the Facebook Sign up button (for the 3D effect).
+- The css code structure for the jumbotron and modal buttons were modelled on the Facebook Sign up button (for the 3D effect).